Rameswaram, Kakinada district: Geography

 It is situated 5 km to the west of district headquarters Kakinada and 60 km to the east of the city of Rajahmundry.

 Governance

 The area falls under Rameswaram Panchayati.
 The village falls under Anaparthy Assembly constituency and Rajahmundry Lok Sabha constituency.

 Transport

-The nearest domestic airport is the Rajahmundry Airport at a distance of 60 km and the nearest international airport is the Visakhapatnam Airport at a distance of 160 km.
+The nearest domestic airport is the Rajahmundry Airport at a distance of 60 km and the nearest international airport is the Alluri Sitarama Raju International Airport at a distance of 160 km.
 The nearest railway stations are the Kakinada Town railway station and Samalkot Junction railway station.

 Education

 Primary and secondary education is provided by government and private schools, overseen by the state's School Education Department.
 Instruction is delivered in English and Telugu.